eric-robinson/eric-robinson.github.com/_posts/2014-09-12-the-watch-followup.md

 It should be obvious that the thoughtfulness put into the interface [and hardware][watchguy] is superior to the current Android Wear offerings.
 However, it's the difference between iOS and Andoid, not between iOS and Blackberry/Window Mobile.
 When the industry was zigging, I thought Apple would zag.
 Instead, they just zigged really hard.
 Oh well.

+That's not to say there aren't some great new ideas.
+Force touch and Taptic engine feedback seem like new ways of doing things that should make for some very nice interactions.

 The digital crown seems nice and I’m sure the action is fucking cherry, but Tim Cook positioning it as the next step in the mouse->multitouch evolution is bonkers.

 It's kinda chunk, but that's likely a first generation thing.
 I expect it get get svelt over a few iterations.